Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 Data Localization Requirements

-Data localization refers to requirements to store or process data within a country's borders, and the two regulations take substantially different approaches.
+Data localization refers to requirements to store or process data within a country's borders, and mechanisms like EU adequacy decisions for cross-border transfers illustrate how the GDPR manages data flows without strict localization, while the two regulations take substantially different approaches.

 The GDPR doesn't mandate data localization within the EU.
 Instead, it allows free flow of data within the EU and permits transfers outside the EU if: